khan2a/telephony-mcp-server/README.md

 ### Using with LLM Applications

-- **Direct Integration**: Connect your LLM application (e.g., using LangChain or a custom MCP client) to the running MCP server.
+- **Direct Integration**: Connect your LLM application (e.g., using LangChain via Adapter or a custom MCP client) to the running MCP server.
 The LLM can now invoke telephony tools as needed.
+- **Example**: When the LLM receives a prompt like "Dial this number +123 and read latest news from today", it will call the `voice_call` tool, passing the required parameters.
-- **Example**: When the LLM receives a prompt like "Send a text to Bob," it will call the `send_sms` tool, passing the required parameters.
+- **Example**: When the LLM receives a prompt like "Text the news instead", it will call the `send_sms` tool, passing the required parameters.
+-
 ## Key Concepts

 - **LLMs are content generators**: They generate text, images, or video, but need external tools for actions like web search, telephony, or database access.